 This post may contain affiliate links.
 Please read our disclosure policy.

-Split Pea Soup with Bacon is comfort food at it’s finest, with a crunchy, salty twist.
-A thick and creamy, split pea base is loaded with veggies, seasonings and lots of bacon for a delicious meal that is perfect with a side of grilled cheese.
+Split Pea Soup with crispy bacon is comfort food at its finest!
+Thick and creamy split pea soup is loaded with veggies and lots of bacon for a hearty meal that is just perfect on a cold day.

 There are not a bunch of wild and crazy ingredients in this soup, which helps it to rise to the top of the favorites list.
 I do like my split pea soup nice and thick, so if you prefer a thinner soup you’ll want to use more broth or thin with water.
 Here’s what you’ll need: